marcschulder/lexicon-of-polarity-shifting-directions/README.md

 This repository contains the data presented in:

-[Schulder, Marc](http://marc.schulder.info) and [Wiegand, Michael](http://www.coli.uni-saarland.de/~miwieg/) and [Ruppenhofer, Josef](http://ruppenhofer.de/) (2020). [**"Enhancing a Lexicon of Polarity Shifters through the Supervised Classification of Shifting Directions"**](https://www.aclweb.org/anthology/2020.lrec-1.616/). _Proceedings of the 12th Conference on Language Resources and Evaluation (LREC)_, pages 5010–5016, Marseille, France, 11–16 May 2020.
+[Schulder, Marc](http://marc.schulder.info) and [Wiegand, Michael](http://www.coli.uni-saarland.de/~miwieg/) and [Ruppenhofer, Josef](http://ruppenhofer.de/) (2020). [**"Enhancing a Lexicon of Polarity Shifters through the Supervised Classification of Shifting Directions"**](https://www.aclweb.org/anthology/2020.lrec-1.616/). _Proceedings of the 12th Conference on Language Resources and Evaluation (LREC 2018)_, pages 5010–5016, Marseille, France, 11–16 May 2020.

 ## Content
 We provide information on the shifting direction of polarity shifters.